ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     ![Current Hierarchy](../img/EditorManual/Weapons/advanced/hierarchy1.png){: .center loading="lazy" }

 4. In the weapon's Properties, make sure to uncheck the box for "Is Hitscan Weapon" so that is still fires actual projectiles.
 Hitscan weapons have immediate impact on whatever they're firing at, so the projectile wouldn't need to travel through the air first.
-But that would mean no cool fireballs soaring through the air!
+But that would mean no cool fireballs soaring through the air.

     ![Is Hitscan?](../img/EditorManual/Weapons/advanced/isHitscan_no.png){: .center loading="lazy" }

-5. Create a bullet template, following the same steps as in the first weapon tutorial--go for something thematic like a sphere with a custom Plasma material applied!
+5. Create a bullet template, following the same steps as in the first weapon tutorial--go for something thematic like a sphere with a custom Plasma material applied.

 ### Modifying the Animations